 how to make paleo pumpkin pancakes

-Grease a skillet or griddle and ladle about 1/4 cup of the pancake batter.
+Over medium heat, grease a skillet or griddle and ladle about ¼ cup of the pancake batter on top.

 After about 5 minutes the bottom of the pancakes will be a golden brown.
 Very gently flip the pumpkin pancakes over and continue to cook for an additional 3 to 5 minutes.